1114 Marash earthquake

-The Marash earthquake occurred in the area of Marash during the early morning hours of November 29, 1114.
+An earthquake occurred in the area of Marash during the early morning hours of November 29, 1114.
 It had an estimated surface-wave magnitude between 7.4 and 7.7 and an epicenter location in modern-day Turkey.
 The mainshock was preceded by two destructive foreshocks in August and November that same year.
 At least 40,000 people were killed in the earthquake; a number contested by historians due to the small population in the area at the time.
 These earthquakes were associated with seismic activity on the East Anatolian Fault.

 Earthquake

 The magnitude was estimated at 7.4–7.7 and assigned a maximum EMS-92 intensity of IX.
 The calculated moment magnitude was similar to that of the 6 February 2023 earthquake which measured 7.8.
 Due to the similar extent of damage to the 2023 earthquake, it is considered a predecessor to the later event.
 The moment magnitude was also inferred to be similar because of the damage reports.

 The mainshock and its foreshocks were associated with seismic activity along the East Anatolian Fault.
 The seismic rupture length was estimated at 330 km on two segments of the fault.
 Two large foreshocks were documented on 10 August and 13 November the same year.
 The 10 August foreshock destroyed several costal and fortified cities although unnamed and considered by historians as rhetoric.
 Marash was partly destroyed and all surrounding towns were levelled by the 13 November earthquake.
 There were many deaths in the region associated with the 13 November foreshock.
 At Antioch, large fissures occurred, causing buildings to settle into the ground.